 Location: OISE, 252 Bloor Street West, Room 7-188

 Established at the University of Toronto in 2014, CLSEW merges two research centres - Centre for the Study of Education and Work and the Social Economy Centre.

-CLSEW brings together academics, labour educators, and participants in the social economy and broader community: non-profit organizations, co-operatives, social-enterprises, unions and worker-and-community recuperated enterprises.
-CLSEW's research focuses on marginalized social groups and work and learning in the public and private sectors.
+CLSEW brings together academics, labour educators, and participants in the social economy and broader community: non-profit organizations, co-operatives, social-enterprises, unions and worker and community recuperated enterprises.
+CLSEW's research focuses on marginalized social groups in the social economy, and work and learning in the public and private sectors.
 CLSEW's research aims to understand and enrich the often under-recognized contributions of work and learning dynamics throughout their full range of variation in Canadian society and internationally.
 In addition to an active research program, CLSEW offers other resources: a speakers' series, workshops leading to a certificate, and outreach to community organizations.

 The Adult Education and Community Development faculty are also associated with the following Interdepartmental Research Areas:

 The Adult Education and Community Development program, along with the departments of Curriculum, Teaching and Learning, and Social Justice Education, collaborate in this interdepartmental research area and in the development of Indigenous Education studies.
 The Indigenous Education Network (IEN) is the OISE-wide forum for students and faculty to work together on shared research and teaching interests.
 The IEN and the Aboriginal Student Caucus offices are located in the department of Leadership, Higher and Adult Education.